rockycape/rockycape2/_posts/2023-05-24-Jenny-lost-300000-to-remote-access-scam-commonwealth-bank.md

 Space to play or pause, M to mute, left and right arrows to seek, up and down arrows for volume.

-WATCH

-Duration: 1 minute1m
+WATCH - Duration: 1 minute

-0 seconds of 0 secondsVolume 90%

 [Jenny speaks to the CommBank](/assets/JennySpeaksToTheCommBank.mp4)